Fabian Society: Fabianism outside the United Kingdom

+The Fabian Quarterly of 1944 reported the existence of a Nigerian Fabian Society led by Max Iyalla and visited by Arthur Creech Jones.

 Direct or indirect Fabian influence may also be seen in the liberal socialism of Carlo Rosselli, founder, with his brother Nello, of the anti-fascist group Giustizia e Libertà, and all its derivatives such as the Action Party in Italy.
 The Community Movement, created by the socialist entrepreneur Adriano Olivetti, was then the only Italian party which referred explicitly to Fabianism, among his main inspirations along with federalism, social liberalism, fighting partitocracy and social democracy.

+A Fabian Society existed in Luxembourg from 1983-1990, formally known as 'The Left Club and Luxembourg Fabian Society.

 In 2000 the Sicilian Fabian Society was founded in Messina.

 Structure

 It is written into the rules of the society that it has no policies.
 All the publications carry a disclaimer saying that they do not represent the collective views of the society but only the views of the authors.
 "No resolution of a political character expressing an opinion or calling for action, other than in relation to the running of the Society itself, shall be put forward in the name of the Society."